hypertech-lda/paysuite-docs/src/guide/api.md

 | amount	     | 100                                    |
 | purpose        |	testing purpose                       |

-In body add private_key,currency,url,is_test,amount as key and their values from the credentials of merchant profile.

 The callback will be sent by the server in background with parameters:
 ```javascript